So it’s almost time to bring that new puppy home and you might be wondering what you’ll need. Basically there are two options; driving or flying.

 If you are driving to get your puppy (whether you are coming to our home or meeting me in Spokane), here are the things I would recommend that you bring with you.

-- A crate (wire or airline approved) type is fine.
+- A crate (wire or plastic) type is fine.
 You don’t want something to tiny or too large.
 If you’re buying a crate for puppy that you want to use it’s whole life you’re probably safe with a “medium” crate.
+If you’re driving please bring the crate that puppy will be using at home (wire or plastic).
+Don’t be tempted to buy those cute, soft travel cases that are used when flying in cabin.
+They are a bit too small for a long road trip and puppy might feel a bit trapped in such a small area.

 - A bed or blanket for the crate and maybe one to cover the crate.
 (Don’t be concerned if puppy fusses for the first 15-20 minutes as you head down the road.
 And don’t take them out of the crate if they do.
 Puppy will usually settle down after a bit and sleep.